 Routine cleaning of high-touch surfaces can protect you and your family from common viruses that spread around the home.
 This includes light switches, remote controls, and common tables.

 Viruses can sit and survive on surfaces for hours, and sometimes days which is why you should take extra care to clean those high touch areas as often as you can.

 In your home, I do a nightly routine that includes sanitizing all doorknobs, light switches, and common areas that your kids and husband are always in contact with.

 *This post contains affiliate links.
 Full disclosure here.

 Cleaning Products You Need To Clean The Remote

 Before you can think about cleaning the remote control, there are some cleaning products you should gather.

 - A microfiber cloth.

 Rubbing alcohol is a great product to clean your home with.
 If you prefer to use Lysol or other disinfectant cleaners, just make sure that there is enough water in the solution to prevent discoloration on the remote control.

-It is recommended that you wear disposable rubber gloves when using disinfectants and also making sure the area you are working in is well ventilated.
-If you can open a window, that is preferred.
+It is recommended that you wear disposable rubber gloves when needing disinfectants and also make sure the area you are working in is you well ventilated, you can always open a window if the weather allows.